 top of page

-What is the Elk River Trail?The Elk River Trail is primarily a “rail- bank” hard-packed gravel trail 73 miles in length running through central West Virginia, plus an intersecting 18-mile rails-with-trail.
-The trails are virtually flat, with a one-half percent (0.5% grade).
-Motor vehicles are prohibited on the trail except for maintenance and emergencies, making it ideal for hiking, biking, horseback riding, and even wheelchair use.
-The main trail runs along the Elk River on the original Coal & Coke Railroad (later the B& O Railroad) while the rails-with-trails section runs along Buffalo Creek on the old Buffalo Creek & Gauley Railroad track.
-Made possible by the efforts of its prior owner, The Elk River Railroad, Inc. the trails are now owned or leased by the WV Division of Natural Resources (DNR) and the WV Division of Multimodal Transportation and operated by the State Parks section of DNR.
-The trail is popular among local residents and tourists alike.
+The Elk River Trail is a “rail- bank,” hard-packed gravel trail 73 miles in length running through central West Virginia (from Gassaway, Braxton County, through Clay County to Clendenin in Kanawha County), plus an intersecting 18-mile rails-with-trail in Clay County.
+The trails are virtually flat, with a one-half percent (0.5%) grade.
+The main trail runs along the Elk River on the original Coal & Coke Railroad (later the B&O Railroad) while the rails-with-trail section runs along Buffalo Creek on the old Buffalo Creek & Gauley Railroad track.
+Made possible by the efforts of its prior owner, The Elk River Railroad, Inc., the main trail is now owned or leased and operated by the State Parks Section of the WV Division of Natural Resources (DNR) and supported by the Elk River Trail Foundation.
+The rails-with-trail spur is owned by the WV Division of Multimodal Transportation and the location of the popular Rail Explorers rail biking adventure.
+Approximately 10 miles of the trail remain to be completed.

-What is the current status of the trail?The northern terminus of the trail is in the trail town of Gassaway.
-The trail is currently completed down river along Elk River 47 miles to a point below the Hartland Trailhead in Clay County.
-The section from Hartland to Queen Shoals is under construction, but another 4.5 mile section is completed from Queen Shoals into the Town of Clendenin, with a mile of that being paved with asphalt.
-The short section from the Clendenin Trailhead to Brown Street is also under construction.
+The northern terminus of the trail is in the trail town of Gassaway.
+The trail is currently completed south, downriver along Elk River, 53 miles to a point below the Hartland Trailhead in Clay County.
+The 15-mile section from Big Sycamore Creek to Queen Shoals is still under construction, but another 4.5 mile section is completed from Queen Shoals into and through the Town of Clendenin, with a mile of that being paved with asphalt.
+A short section to Brown Street has not been completed.
+A Congressional earmark was approved in 2026 to extend the trail from Gassaway to Sutton.

 bottom of page